 UNIVERSITY OF STUTTGART

+University of Stuttgart.
 This research activity is a collaborative effort between Dr. Ligrani and Professor Bernhard Weigand, and associated graduate students, of the Institute of Aerospace Thermodynamics, of the University of Stuttgart in Germany.
-Of interest is the determination of entropy production from the flow field around a turbine guide vane, and the numerical simulation of this flow field by means of Computational Fluid Dynamics (CFD) 1.
+Of interest are several research topic areas, including: (a) heat transfer and fluid flows within swirl chambers, (b) determination of entropy production from the flow field around a turbine guide vane, (c) flow structure and surface heat transfer from a turbine component endwall contoured using the ice-formation method, (d) investigations of rarefaction slip phenomena within a Viscous Disk Pump, (e) investigations of shock wave unsteadiness and interactions with nearby flow phenomena, and (f) particulate deposition effects within gas turbine hot-section components.
+For topic (b), considered is the determination of entropy production from the flow field around a turbine guide vane, and the numerical simulation of this flow field by means of Computational Fluid Dynamics (CFD).
 These CFD simulations are based upon RANS, the Reynolds Averaged Navier-Stokes equations, and are carried out using ANSYS CFX-14.0 and the Shear Stress Transport (SST) turbulence model.
-The flows around the vane from experimental investigation2 are simulated for three vane Mach number distributions, each of which is characterized by a different vane trailing edge Mach number.
+The flows around the vane from experimental investigation are simulated for three vane Mach number distributions, each of which is characterized by a different vane trailing edge Mach number.
 To obtain entropy production from the numerical flow field, two approaches based on second law analysis are utilized: a conventional and a differential one.
-The conventional approach describes global entropy production between two thermodynamic states by calculating it from the total pressure loss inherent to irreversible processes 2.
+The conventional approach describes global entropy production between two thermodynamic states by calculating it from the total pressure loss inherent to irreversible processes.
 The differential approach makes use of the entropy transport equation and yields local entropy production rates along pathlines directly from local flow field variables predicted by the CFD.
-Global entropy production is then determined by integrating local exergy destruction rates along pathlines, with respect to time 1.
-More recent efforts, using similar investigative approaches, consider the flow field around a turbine guide vane with film cooling produced by one or two rows of different shaped holes 2,3.
-Other recent investigations address flow structure and surface heat transfer from a turbine component endwall contoured using the ice-formation method 4.
+Global entropy production is then determined by integrating local exergy destruction rates along pathlines, with respect to time.
+More recent efforts, using similar investigative approaches, consider the flow field around a turbine guide vane with film cooling produced by one or two rows of different shaped holes.
+Other recent investigations address flow structure and surface heat transfer from a turbine component endwall contoured using the ice-formation method, heat transfer and fluid flows within swirl chambers, rarefaction slip phenomena, shock wave unsteadiness and interactions with nearby flow phenomena, and particulate deposition effects within gas turbine hot-section components.

 REFERENCES